cis197/past-websites/src/markdown/lectures/8-mongo-with-express.md

 A session (short for server side sessions), stores a session identifier (in miemory) to check to see what client is hitting a server.

-- This becomes a bottleneck to maintain because you needt o keep track of all the different session identifiers in server memory
+- This becomes a bottleneck to maintain because you need to keep track of all the different session identifiers in server memory

 ---